 With your chicken perfectly butterflied and trimmed, flip it over so the skin side faces up.
 Move the tip of each wing forward and tuck them under the breast — this makes for a cleaner-looking bird, plus it will stop the tips from burning.
 If you’re planning to make a stock with the backbone, consider removing the wing tips and tossing them into the pot as well when the time comes.
 For now, though?
 You deserve a high-five for spatchcocking that chicken!

 Seasoning a Whole Spatchcocked Chicken

 As we noted above, seasoning a chicken is easier after it’s been butterflied, but that doesn’t mean you have to do much different than usual.
 Kelsey covered her spatchcocked chicken with a layer of olive oil to serve as a binder before sprinkling salt and pepper over the bird.
 She kept it simple for her BBQ chicken pizza dish because the homemade BBQ sauce and grilled veggies provide big flavor, but you can take the seasoning in any direction you’d like from there.
-We recommend BBQGuys Signature x Spiceology Chicken Rub, or you can use a Greek seasoning blend or something on the spicier side.
 The choice is yours!

 Don’t Forget the Temperature Probe